Eastern Michigan University's Philosophy Faculty is pleased to announce its Masters of Arts in Philosophy program!

 1. The Graduate School has a minimum GPA requirement as follows: (a) 2.7 GPA overall OR (b) 3.0 GPA in the last half of undergraduate course work

 2. The Graduate School requires a personal statement for the purpose of admission.
 The Philosophy M.A.
 Program's application requirement for a Personal Statement of Philosophic Interests is in addition to this requirement.
-For the Graduate School personal statement, we recommend that applicants highlight their major achievements as a student, any personal or historical details that may be noteworthy, or their qualities as a lifelong learner.
+Please upload the same document—as detailed in #2 of the Requirements Specific to the MA in Philosophy above—in each case.

 3. The Graduate School has several additional requirements for International students.
 Please be sure to meet all general application requirements.